 Note: There are NO TRAIN SERVICES to Arcata.

 - Arrival: After you arrive in Arcata, you can take the Arcata & Mad River Transit System (A&MRTS) bus from the Arcata Transit Center to campus.
 If you do not want ot take the bus from Arcata to campus, you can use the following services to arrange your transportation from the bus depot to housing:

-All international students enrolling at HSU are automatically enrolled in the mandatory California State University (CSU) HealthLink plan.
-You cannot opt out of or waive the HSU health plan.
-The bill you will receive after registering for classes will include a fee of approximately $330 - $410 per semester for this insurance.
+All international students enrolling at HSU are automatically enrolled in the mandatory health insurance plan.
+Your student account will be billed each semester for this insurance.
 For information on the health insurance plan you will be purchasing, please click here.

 You are required to have been immunized (vaccinated) against measles and rubella to study at HSU.
 You must show proof of two doses of vaccine directly to the HSU Student Health Center.
 The CIP does not manage the collection of this required information.
 For information and instructions on how to submit verification of immunizations to HSU prior to your arrival, please visit the Immunization Information for New Students website.

 If your immunization record is in a language other than English, it must be translated into English.

 Though the Student Health Center can provide these vaccines, they must do so at cost (approximately US $45).
 As the Student Health Center does not bill insurance companies, it is best if you receive immunizations from your own doctor in your home country prior to your arrival, where insurance can be billed and the fee may be lower.
 Please be aware you must comply with all immunization requirements.
 A hold will be placed on your records if you fail to comply and you will risk your academic and immigration status.

 Review costs here.
 This figure does not include the cost of international travel, vacation trips in the U.S., summer session tuition fees, or the support of dependents.